Price: £95 PLUS VAT

-This conference will look at priorities for music education following the publication of the Government’s Model Music Curriculum and the Ofsted subject research review.
+This conference will look at next steps for music education following the publication of the Government’s Model Music Curriculum and the Ofsted subject research review.

-With the conference taking place in the wake of COVID-19 and the UK leaving the EU, delegates will also consider the wider impact of music education on the creative sector and the opportunities presented for creating a talent pipeline for the music industry, as well as the sector’s recovery from the pandemic.
+With the conference taking place in the context of the ongoing pandemic and the UK leaving the EU, delegates will also consider the wider impact of music education on the creative sector and the opportunities presented for creating a talent pipeline for the music industry, as well as the sector’s recovery from the pandemic.

 Our forums are known for attracting strong interest from policymakers and stakeholders.
 Places have been reserved by officials from Cabinet Office; the Department for Digital, Culture, Media & Sport; the Department for Education; the Department for International Trade; and the Intellectual Property Office.
-Also due to attend are representatives from the 'On The Edge' Fusion Youth Orchestra; Barking & Dagenham Community Music Service; Berkshire Maestros; Birmingham City University; British Kodály Academy; Centre for Research in Early Childhood, Birmingham; Chancellor's School; Collins Music; Guildhall School of Music & Drama; Guildhall Young Artists, Centre for Young Musicians, London; Hampshire Music Service; Hayes Park School; Hertfordshire Music Service; Leeds Trinity University; Leicestershire Schools Music Service; Lichfield Cathedral School; Liverpool City Region Music Board; MPA Group of Companies; National Children's Orchestras; National Youth Choirs of Great Britain; Norfolk Music Service; OCR; Opera North; Royal Conservatoire of Scotland; Royal Opera House; Teesside University; The Matthew Nicholls Foundation; Tower Hamlets Council; University of Oxford; University of Southampton; and University of Warwick.
+Also due to attend are representatives from 'On The Edge' Fusion Youth Orchestra; ABRSM; Barking & Dagenham Community Music Service; Berkshire Maestros; Birmingham City University; Birmingham Royal Ballet; British Kodály Academy; Centre for Research in Early Childhood, Birmingham; Chancellor's School, Hertfordshire; Charanga; Collins Music; Guildhall School of Music & Drama; Guildhall Young Artists, Centre for Young Musicians, London; Hampshire Music Service; Hayes Park School; Hertfordshire Music Service; Leeds Trinity University; Leicestershire Schools Music Service; Lichfield Cathedral School, Lichfield; Liverpool City Region Music Board; MPA Group of Companies; National Children's Orchestras; National Youth Choirs of Great Britain; Norfolk Music Service; OCR; Opera North; PMLL; Royal Conservatoire of Scotland; Royal Opera House; Teesside University; The Matthew Nicholls Foundation; Tower Hamlets Council; University of East Anglia; University of Oxford; University of Southampton; University of the West of England; and University of Warwick.